ajaichemmanam/rasachatbot/README.md

 #### Train Rasa model

-The repository already contains a trained Rasa model at models directory.
+You may download a pretrained model from this repo's release page and copy to models directory.
 To retrain the model you can run:

 ```bash
 docker run --rm --volume $(pwd):/app \